EmixamPP/synology-drive/README.md

 3. Execute `sudo dnf localinstall synology-drive-*.x86_64.rpm`

 ## Legal information
-The build instructions of the RPM package are contained in the `synology-drive.spec` file.
-And, as you can see, this is just a wrapper of the installation instructions of the official `.deb` package.

-As mentioned this is an unofficial build, therefore this RPM package is not verified by, affiliated with, or supported by Synology Inc.
+This is an unofficial build.
+Therefore, this RPM package is not verified by, affiliated with, or supported by Synology Inc.

-I solemnly declare that no action has been performed on the source code of the software.
-Therefore, all its licences are retained.

 Synology Drive Client is registered under the Copyright Synology Inc. <https://www.synology.com/en-global/company/legal/terms_EULA>.

+This project has been authorized by Synology Inc.